-- 65.(1) The Director General may require an airport operator to make such changes to the aerodrome master plan as may be required in accordance with this Act or the Chicago Convention. - (2) An operator who fails to comply with a requirement of the Director General given pursuant to subsection (1) is guilty of an offence and is liable on summary conviction to a fine of \$50 000 or to imprisonment for 3 years or to both.
+- 69.(1) The Director General may require an aerodrome operator to make such changes to an aerodrome master plan as may be required in accordance with this Act or the Chicago Convention. - (2) An aerodrome operator who operates the aerodrome without complying with a requirement of the Director General given pursuant to subsection (1) is guilty of an offence and is liable on summary conviction to a fine of \$50,000 or to imprisonment for 3 years or to both.